Annual HUD Action Plan

 The draft action plan budget is unbalanced, meaning some things will not be able to get funded to the extent listed in the draft.
 What are the most important programs and projects?
 Which should be only partially funded or not funded at all?

-Samya about 3 years ago
+Samya over 3 years ago

 As a residential appraiser most people create real wealth through home ownership, but the City of Bellingham fails to understand this.
 You can't create wealth as a renter, but sadly all this City permits is more rentals and more poor people to rent them.
 In the end you have a City with a few rich people (the landlords) and a massive population of people who are rental slaves.
 The City believes that private developers can fix everything, but they fix nothing.
 Private developers build wealth for themselves and that is pretty much it.

-Fix Bellingham about 3 years ago
+Fix Bellingham over 3 years ago